5 Star Sails In The Desert Uluru

 Visiting the Red Centre is a special experience.
 Be sure to allow 3 or 4 nights if you can to see and do what’s on offer.

-We dined at under the stars with Sounds of Silence They serve an Aussie Bush Tucker themed buffet with drinks and a star talk included.
+We dined under the stars with Sounds of Silence They serve an Aussie Bush Tucker-themed buffet with drinks and a star talk included.
 When the lights go off, you will not believe how many stars are actually there.
 A return coach transfer is provided from and back to your accommodation.
-They don’t miss you on price but we all deserve to treat ourselves every now and again.
-We met some lovely people and thoroughly enjoyed our time there.
-I definitely think the experience as a whole was worth the cost.

 A Helicopter over Uluru and/or Kata Tjuta Uluru on its own is 15 minutes or 30 minutes to see both.
 Seeing them from the air gives an appreciation of their size and uniqueness from each other.

-Please note: All day time activities will require 1 litre of water per person, a wide-brimmed hat and sunscreen.
+Please note: All daytime activities will require 1 liter of water per person, a wide-brimmed hat, and sunscreen.
 Flynets are optional but in my opinion, highly recommended for comfort.

 I’ve been in the travel industry for over 30 years.
 I record short videos of the places I stay so my clients can see what they are “really” like rather than a polished promo clip.
-I hope you’ve enjoyed this 5 Star Sails ins the Desert experience in The Red Centre of Australia.
-More travel reviews like this can be found at WorldLee Journeys Experiences or Email WorldLee Journeys with any questions about your Bucket List Red Centre itinerary.
+I hope you’ve enjoyed this 5-Star Sails ins the Desert experience in The Red Centre of Australia.
+More travel reviews like this can be found at WorldLee Journeys Experiences or Email WorldLee Journeys: firstname.lastname@example.org with any questions about your Bucket List Red Centre itinerary.

 Find out more about affordable Airalo Prepaid eSIM Cards HERE.